M. B. Nirmal

 Fellow Since 1990

-This profile was prepared when M. B. Nirmal was elected to the Ashoka Fellowship in 1990.
+This description of M. B. Nirmal's work was prepared when M. B. Nirmal was elected to the Ashoka Fellowship in 1990.

 M.B.
 Nirmal (India 1990) is considered a world authority in "People's Participation in Environmental Management."
 His organization, EXNORA, stimulates urban environmental restoration throughout India.